Any Given Day

 Belarus is considered the last surviving dictatorship in Europe.
 The protagonists of the film Voice, who took part in the protests after the presidential election know this first-hand.

-The easiest way to show empathy and solidarity with the Belarusian people is to sign a petition for a free Belarus.
+The easiest way to show empathy and solidarity with the Belarusian people is to sign petition for a free Belarus.
 Add your own to more than 90,000 signatures!

 Czech investigative journalism has long been struggling with underfunding.
 It relies on the support of civil society, just as civil society relies on the activities of investigative journalism.
 The story of Ján Kuciak and Martina Kušnírová, which is presented at the festival in the film The Killing of a Journalist, underlines the considerable influence of this aspect of journalism.
 In the Czech Republic, the Investigace.cz website provides information about original investigative cases of cross-border crime – you can support the work of the editorial team on their website.